Summwer/lwe-estimator-with-pnjbkz/cpp/README.md

 ### Organization of the code
-There are 3 code folders in `cpp`.  `framework` contains core code for EnumBS, BSSA, pnj-BKZ simulator and cost model implementations.
+There are 3 code folders in `cpp`.  `framework` contains core code for EnumBS(`enumbs.cpp`), BSSA(`bssa.cpp`), pnj-BKZ simulator(`bkz_with_jump_simulator.cpp`) and cost model(`cost.cpp`) implementations.
 If developers modify the codes in it, please run `./rebuild.sh` in the main direction.

 There are two files in the folder `lwe-est`:
 - `lwechal-bssa-est.cpp` is an executable file for generating blocksize strategy by BSSA algorithm and give a cost estimation for lwe instances provided in TU LWE challenge(https://www.latticechallenge.org/lwe_challenge/challenge.php).
 One can run it by running code

-- `lwechal-bssa-est.cpp` is an executable file for generating blocksize strategy by EnumBS algorithm and give a cost estimation for lwe instances provided in TU LWE challenge(https://www.latticechallenge.org/lwe_challenge/challenge.php).
+- `lwechal-enumbs-parallel-est.cpp` is an executable file for generating blocksize strategy by EnumBS algorithm and give a cost estimation for lwe instances provided in TU LWE challenge(https://www.latticechallenge.org/lwe_challenge/challenge.php).

 One can test the blocksize strategy generation method in EnumBS and BSSA by running code
 ```